 Tracking is always based on the wId, navigation is always based on the identifier that was the eId at the moment, and transfer is always based on the eId.
 Since the evolving identifier may change in time more than once, a metadata structure has been added to hold a complete map in time of the relationships between the persistent identifier and each of the evolving identifiers.

-For instance, using the following simplified naming convention: doc@versfragment, we can describe the four situations as follows.
+For instance, using the following simplified naming convention: doc@vers!component~fragment, we can describe the four situations as follows.

 Multi-Lingual Document